astronomer/docs/software/import-idp-groups.md

 Save this configuration and push it to your platform.
 See [Apply a Platform Config Change](apply-platform-config.md).

 After you apply the configuration, individual users can't be invited or assigned Workspace or Deployment-level roles in Astronomer Software.
 Users must be invited through a Team by a System Admin, and only Teams can be assigned roles for Workspaces and Deployments.
-Individual users can be assigned system-level roles only by your root user.
+You can still create individual service accounts with Workspace and Deployment permissions.